Inferred galaxy properties during Cosmic Dawn from early JWST photometry results: Results

 \subsection{Variation on models}

-The corner plots (Appendix \ref{appendix:corner}; Figures \ref{fig:corner_10234} -- \ref{fig:corner_GL-z9-2}) for all models reveal how {\sc emcee} constrains the parameters that best match the data.
+The corner plots for all models (Appendix \ref{appendix:corner}; Figures \ref{fig:corner_10234} -- \ref{fig:corner_GL-z9-2}) reveal how {\sc emcee} constrains the parameters that best match the data.
 From this, we can see what parameters are most and least important to the model.

 \textit{Host halo mass}: By far and unsurprisingly, the most important parameter that controls the goodness of the fit to the JWST photometry is the halo mass $\mathrm{M}_{\textrm{halo}}$.
 As will be discussed shortly, the AGN model cannot match the photometry very well on its own while the BPASS stellar spectrum can.
 Since the halo mass directly controls the stellar mass and the star formation history, $\mathrm{M}_{\textrm{halo}}$ is the parameter which controls the results the most.
 This can be seen in the corner plots where $\mathrm{M}_{\textrm{halo}}$, and therefore $\mathrm{M}_{\star}$, typically have very peaked distributions.
 When the Yggdrasil spectrum is used instead of BPASS, {\sc emcee} has a harder time fitting these spectra to the photometry, and the $\mathrm{M}_{\textrm{halo}}$ distribution can sometimes be doubly peaked.
 In these cases, the AGN spectra will play a more dominant role in fitting the photometry since the Yggdrasil spectra cannot fit the data very well, which we will discuss in Section \ref{sec:discussion}.